-- Although on the opposite Pole, the 1935 film adaptation of She changes H. Rider Haggard's Lost World tale from Africa to the Arctic, at the time still mostly unknown and thus viewed like Darkest Africa.
+- Although on the opposite Pole, the 1935 film adaptation of She is worth mentioning; it changes H. Rider Haggard's Lost World tale from Africa to the Arctic, at the time still mostly unknown and thus viewed like Darkest Africa.

 - The Takers, an Indiana Jones-homage novel by Jerry Ahern, has an abandoned alien base with working UFO's under the Antarctic ice.
 It also contains the dead bodies of an earlier Nazi expedition seeking Atlantis — as it turns out, the base's defense system is also in full working order...

 - In Anti-ice, a Steam Punk novel by Stephen Baxter, British Antarctic explorers discover a crashed meteorite full of a substance with properties similar to anti-matter.

 - In another book, Evolution, Baxter puts forth the theory that the dinosaurs on the continent (being already adapted for long periods of darkness without much food) surivived the K-T extinction event and continued to evolve into cold-weather forms (Sabre-toothed Allosaurus?
 Awesome.) until the glaciers formed.

 - In Edgar Rice Burroughs' The Land That Time Forgot trilogy, the tropical Lost World Caspak is located on a large island in the vicinity of Antartica.